arwproject/ARW-P/docs/index.md

 ### Contributing

 We welcome contributions!
-See our [Contributing Guide](CONTRIBUTING.md) for details on:
+Areas we need help with:

-- 🔧 Code contributions
+- 🔧 Code contributions and implementations
 - 📝 Documentation improvements
 - 🧪 Testing and validation
-- 💡 Feature proposals
+- 💡 Feature proposals and feedback

 ### Roadmap